 You might have bortezomib as your first treatment for mantle cell lymphoma if you are not able to have a stem cell transplant.
 You might have it as a treatment on its own, or in combination with chemotherapy.

-Ibrutinib is a cancer growth blocker called a tyrosine kinase inhibitors (TKI).
+Ibrutinib is a cancer growth blocker called a tyrosine kinase inhibitor (TKI).
 It blocks chemical messengers (enzymes) called tyrosine kinases.
 Tyrosine kinases help to send growth signals in cells.
 So blocking them stops the cell growing and dividing.

 Ibrutinib is used to treat some people with certain types of NHL including: